Before we get started into what is THE BEST GLUTEN FREE CAKE RECIPE … ever, let me just tell you that I know cake.

 Come back and share with us all when you try this recipe, and if you put any other delicious flavor spin on it!
 Happy cake baking (and eating, of course!).

-Makes one 10-inch round cake or 12 cupcakes; double for 2 layer cake.
+Makes one 9- or 10-inch round cake or 12 cupcakes; double for 2 layer cake.

 Note: double for two 8 or 9-inch round pans or 24 cupcakes

 Preheat oven to 325° F.

 Slowly pour dry mix into the liquids and begin to stir, adding the milk while stirring to keep the flour from flying up and out of the bowl while mixing.
-Continue to beat at medium speed just until the lumps are gone and the batter is smooth.
+Continue to beat at medium speed just until the lumps are gone and the batter is smooth and no longer lumpy.

-Bake for approximately 30-35 minutes for the cake and 20-25 minutes for the cupcakes.
+Bake for approximately 30-35 minutes for cakes or 20-25 minutes for cupcakes.
 Test with a toothpick before removing from the oven.
-When done, the toothpick should come out clean (not wet), and may have a few crumbs attached when inserted into the center of the cake.
+When done, the toothpick should come out clean (not wet) or with a few crumbs attached when inserted into the center of the cake.